Wasco County, Oregon: History

 The Dalles was designated the county seat with the creation of the county, and has been its only location.

 The river traffic on the Columbia River was profoundly affected in 1935 by the building of Bonneville Dam in Multnomah County and by The Dalles Dam in 1957 in Wasco County (which submerged Celilo Falls).

-Wasco County attracted international attention in the 1980s, when Bhagwan Shree Rajneesh established the Rajneeshpuram movement at a marginal ranch originally called "The Big Muddy".
-Disagreements with the county government and other residents over zoning rules and building codes escalated, while his followers, known as Rajneeshees, settled en bloc in Antelope, Oregon and were able to elect a majority of the town councillors.
+Wasco County attracted international attention in the 1980s, when the Indian godman Osho (also known as Rajneesh) established the Rajneeshpuram intentional community at a marginal ranch originally called "The Big Muddy".
+Disagreements with the county government and other residents over zoning rules and building codes escalated, while his followers, known as Rajneeshees, settled en bloc in Antelope and were able to elect a majority of the town councillors and change its name to Rajneesh.
 When the Rajneeshees subsequently recruited homeless people from across the United States to settle at Rajneeshpuram, it was widely seen as an attempt to use the ballot box to seize control of the county.
-An intentional outbreak of salmonella in salad bars at ten restaurants in The Dalles in 1984 was traced to the acts of Rajneeshees.
+An intentional outbreak of salmonella in salad bars at ten restaurants in The Dalles in 1984 was traced to Rajneesh's assistant Ma Anand Sheela.

 Rajneesh was arrested as he was fleeing the U.S. in 1985 and he was subsequently indicted along with seven followers for immigration crimes by a federal grand jury.
-A separate grand jury in Wasco County charged three Rajneeshees of attempted murder, while Rajneesh entered an Alford plea and was given a suspended sentence on condition that he leave the country.
+A separate grand jury in Wasco County charged three Rajneeshees of attempted murder.
+Rajneesh entered an Alford plea and was given a suspended sentence on condition that he leave the country.

 The former Rajneesh ranch is now known as "Washington Family Ranch".
 It is owned and operated by Young Life Ministries, a Christian organization providing camp services for youth.